-Image is cut in same shape but offset from its printed edges (contour cut)
+Image is cut in same shape but offset from its printed edges.
+Refer to Section 7.05 of the CREATE User Manual

 A custom shape is cut around the printed image.

 - In order to get precise PNC results, you must calibrate the camera.
 This calibration only needs to be done one time.
 If you have travelled with your SOLO or it's been bumped fairly hard, you might want to repeat it because it's quick to do. - The process, which is conducted through the control panel, involves: - (1) Having the SOLO draw a test grid shape (built into the control panel).
 At that point the camera takes a photo and displays it on the control panel. - (2) Tapping the center of the grid shape photo on the control panel.
 At that point the camera takes over and completes the calibration.